oddlama/vane/README.md

 It runs on any [papermc](https://papermc.io) based server.

 These plugins follow a **strict no-nonsense** rule:
-- [x] Only actually useful additions
+- [x] If you dislike any feature, you can disable it individually.
 - [x] Features must be lore friendly, properly integrated and unobstrusive
-- [x] Everything can be disabled individually
+- [x] Additions should actually be useful
-- [x] Augments the classic vanilla experience
+- [x] Augments the classic vanilla experience, and doesn't try to replace it.

 ### Features